jiloj/jtagger/README.md

 * This is human geography and physical geography such as rivers and mountains
 * Physical processes will tend to fall under *Science* however.
 * College questions related to location tend to be here as well
+* Similarly with info heavily related to travel and tourism
-* Socio-linguistics falls here than under *Words*
+* Linguistics falls here than under *Words*, especially due to shared vocabulary between them
 * Currency questions
 * Landmarks
+* International trivia, including things I would know generally about a country

 #### Culture

 * Business and brand information
 * NGO and non-profit information
-* Reality tv and pop culture
+* Pop culture
-* Cultural icons, including comic book tidbits
+* Cultural icons, including comic book tidbits, and common reference books
 * Holidays
-* Quotes will tend to be here too, but are not deterministically so
+* Quotes in common parlance will tend to be here too, but are not deterministically so
 * American nursery rhymes
+* Common workplace related information
+* Computer programs and software, unless they are games in which they will go under *Sports*

 #### Science